Our House Buying Service

-Instead of them buying your house from you, the company will tie you in with this Agreement then try to sell your house for £10,000 to £20,000 more than they’ve agreed with you, and they pocket the difference.
+Instead of them buying your house from you, the company will tie you in with this Agreement then they'll try to sell your house for £10,000 to £20,000 more than they’ve agreed with you, and they pocket the difference.

 Besides how misleading this practice is, the other big problem is that the quick sale they promised takes months!
 You may not be able to cancel because of the contract you’ve signed!